abs-platform/abs-software/CODING_STYLE.md

  1. Any code modifications accepted into the master tree must be compliant with these sets of rules and must compile without warnings using the -Wall option.
  2. New code must be provided together with a Makefile.
-Including README temporary files within certain folders is allowed (and recommended) to save time (and headaches) to the rest of the team.
+Including *README.md* temporary files within certain folders is allowed (and recommended) to save time (and headaches) to the rest of the team.